likicv/usysml-test-cases/README.md

 To view the test cases please click [here](/test_cases.md), and to download the summary PDF file please click [here](/test_cases.pdf).

-**NOTE: the uSysML project isn't a SysML v2 implementation.
-It's a collection of Use Cases that are intended to be useful in developing a SysML v2 implementation**
+**NOTE: the uSysML project isn't a SysML v2 implementation; rather uSysML is a collection of Use Cases that are intended to be useful for creating SysML v2 implementation**

 ## uSysML